Configure Azure MDATP Data Connectors

 The azure-native:securityinsights:MDATPDataConnector resource, part of the Pulumi Azure Native provider, registers a Microsoft Defender for Endpoint data connector within a Sentinel workspace.
 This guide focuses on one capability: connecting Defender for Endpoint to Sentinel.

-Data connectors link security data sources to Sentinel workspaces.
+Data connectors link security products to Sentinel workspaces.
 The example is intentionally minimal.
-Combine it with your own workspace configuration, data retention policies, and analytics rules.
+Extend it with tenant ID specification and data type filtering for production deployments.

 Connect Microsoft Defender for Endpoint to Sentinel